codio/site/source/docs/back-end/do-server.html.markdown

 1. Back on the SSH Connections listing, press the Connect button (leftmost) and a new Codio tab will open up and you can now control your server.

 ##IMPORTANT - Modify the Deployment Target
+If you only have FTP access, then please refer to the section on [deploying only specific files](/docs/deployment/specific-files) to avoid deploying your entire project.

+However, if you do have SSH access to the remote server (which will be the case if you are using a Digital Ocean server) you should now enable RSYNC.

 Having imported from SFTP, Codio automatically takes the credentials you entered at the import and creates an SFTP Deployment Target for you.
 This is fine, but RSYNC is a way better deployment type because it only deploys changed files and not the entire project.

 1. Select then Tools->Deployment->Manage Targets menu item.